RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 ## Change log

-- December 2024: We discovered and fixed a bug that caused predicted LTV of cancelled subscriptions to be included in the data, when instead a very small portion of this predicted LTV should be included to account for uncancellations and reactivations.
+- December 2024: We discovered and fixed a bug that caused predicted LTV of cancelled subscriptions to be fully included in the data, when instead a very small portion of this predicted LTV should be included to account for uncancellations and reactivations.

 ## Terminology